-Surely it’s more ethical to eat an animal that had a happy life in the wild?
+Surely, it’s more ethical to eat an animal that had a happy life in the wild?
 If eat meat we must, game is the most environmentally fair.

 The fluffy Bambi attitude is as bad as happily noshing bacon but shuddering at kidneys or liver.
-Killed the beast – now eat it all up, don’t waste it.
+Since you’ve killed the beast, now eat it all up, don’t waste it.

 Venison steaks - tender or tough?